Human trafficking in Eswatini: Protection (2009)

-Prevention
+Prevention (2009)

 During the year, the government increased its efforts to prevent trafficking.
 The Prime Minister created the Task Force for the Prevention of People Trafficking and People Smuggling in July 2009, which includes representatives from multiple government and law enforcement agencies, UNICEF and UNDP, and NGOs focused on assisting women, children, victims of crime, and other vulnerable populations.
 The Task Force met regularly, and began developing a national plan of action and various standard operating procedures.
 Government officials, accompanied by Task Force members, conducted seminars about what the nature of human trafficking and discussed the proposed legislation in all four regions of the country in 2009.

 The Prime Minister launched Eswatini's branch of the regional "Red Light 2010 Campaign", building on publicity surrounding the 2010 FIFA World Cup soccer championship in South Africa, to mobilize trafficking prevention activities.
 All Swazi media covered the meetings extensively.

 The Swazi government created an anti-trafficking hotline for victims needing assistance, and for the public to report suspected occurrences of trafficking.
 The hotline will be managed by the police domestic violence unit and connect to investigators and caregivers as needed.
 In 2009, officials from Mozambique, South Africa, and Eswatini held meetings to discuss ways of reducing demand for commercial sex acts in relation to the 2010 FIFA World Cup in South Africa.
-Eswatini is not a party to the 2000 UN TIP Protocol.